markrickert/mark-travels-the-world/_posts/2017-04-02-initial-impressions-of-guayaquil-ecuador.md

 ## City Fauna

-There are dogs and cats running everywhere in the city.
-You can't really tell if they're wild or a pet because they're usually just laying on the sidewalks.
+There are dogs and cats everywhere in the city.
+You can't really tell if they're wild or a pet because they're usually just laying on the sidewalks or hanging out near a shop but not close enough to know if it actually belongs to the shopkeeper.

 {% include figure image_path="/assets/images/2017-04-02-initial-impressions-of-guayaquil-ecuador/iguana.jpg" %}